25A31A05HU/Project-2/README.md

 A C++ tool which converts different international currencies using real-time (static) exchange rates.

 ## Features
-* Converts currency (eg: USD to INR, EUR to INR, etc.
+* Converts currency (eg: USD to INR, EUR to INR, etc).
 * Built using Object-Oriented Programming (OOP) principles.